CraftyCurry.com

 Rajma Masala - How to Make Rajma Ingredients1.5 cups Kidney Beans (light pink and medium size)- soaked in water overnight.
 You can also use 3 cups of canned kidney beans.

-4.5 cups of water, you will also need ½ cup more to be added later on
+4.5 cups of water.
+You will also need ½ cup more to be added later on

 2 tsp of oil